Compliance and Ethics Training FAQ

 What training do I have to take?
 Do I have to take all of the modules?

-You are only required to complete those modules listed under the heading “Modules needed” in the Compliance Training System (CTS).
-You may also be required to complete other modules because of the position you hold.
+You are only required to complete those modules listed under the heading “Modules needed” in the Compliance Training System (CTS) and only those modules assigned to you in UTLearn.
+You may also be required to complete other modules because of the position you hold or because your supervisor or department requires them.
 If you are not sure whether you need to take additional training, please contact your supervisor.

-If you have been told you need to complete additional modules and they are not listed in the “Modules needed” section, they will be listed in your “Optional Modules Available” section.
-If you have questions about the specific modules required, speak with your supervisor or contact the Compliance Training Coordinator at 512-232-7842.
+If you have been told you need to complete additional modules and they are not listed in the “Modules needed” section, they will be listed in your “Optional Modules Available” section in the Compliance Training System (CTS) or in the “Course Catalog” in UTLearn.
+If you have questions about the specific modules required, speak with your supervisor or contact the Compliance Training Program Manager at 512-232-7842.

 Do I have to take the test/quiz at the end for each module?

 Yes.
 The University is required to provide evidence that you understood the compliance information you were given.
 Reviewing what you have learned and recording that you have successfully completed the review is the best way to accomplish this.
-Each quiz is brief and you must answer at least 80% of the questions correctly to get credit for the training.
+Most quizzes are between 5 and 10 questions long.
+You must answer at least 80% of the questions correctly to get credit for the training.
 If not, you must retake the training and the quiz.

 If you choose to take the training on paper, you will need to submit a completed quiz to our office.
 We will grade the quiz and if you score at least 80%, you will receive credit for taking the class.
 If you do not score at least 80%, we will notify you and you must retake the training and the quiz.

-If you still need assistance, please contact Jaime Davis, the Compliance Training Coordinator, at 512-232-7842.
+If you still need assistance, please contact Jaime Davis, the Compliance Training Program Manager, at 512-232-7842.

 Who gets notified if I need training?

-Your unit director and HR representative will also be notified each quarter that training is needed in their department.
+Your unit director and HR representative will also be notified after the training due date that you are past-due on completing your compliance training.

 Appropriate administrators in each department have the ability to run a report on demand showing those in their unit who need to complete training.
-In addition, a report of compliance training completed by unit is provided monthly to the President, Vice Presidents, and administrative officers.
+If you are a someone who needs to run training reports in UTLearn, go to the UTLearn HELP page to learn more.

 Do I have to take the training all at the same time, or in any particular order?

 No. The program was designed so that each module can be taken separately and in any order.
-However, we suggest you review and acknowledge the Compliance and Ethics guide, then take Introduction to Compliance (CW101) first.
-Sexual Harassment (CW121) and EEO (CW123) are required by state law to be taken within the first 30 days of employment, so we suggest that you take these two modules immediately after reviewing the introductory materials.
+However, we suggest you review and acknowledge the Compliance and Ethics guide first.
+Sexual Misconduct Prevention (CW121) and EEO (CW123) are required by state law to be taken within the first 30 days of employment, so we suggest that you take these two modules immediately after reviewing the introductory materials.

 Some training modules are also required before you are allowed access to certain systems or databases.
 Since access to these systems are likely part of your job, you should also take those modules as soon as possible.

-Training presentations average about 10-15 minutes long.
-You are encouraged to take the modules as soon as possible.
-You and selective administrative officers will receive regular reminders until all required modules have been completed.
+Training presentations average about 15-30 minutes long each.
+You are encouraged to take the assigned modules as soon as possible.
+You and selective administrative officers (including your supervisor or unit head) will receive regular reminders until all required modules have been completed.

-I want to have a training module hosted on your Compliance Training System.
+I want to have an online training module hosted on your system and/or require university employees to take it.
 How do I do that?

-If your module does not meet the requirements, feel free to call or email Jaime Davis, the Training Coordinator, at 512-232-7842 to discuss other options.
+If your module does not meet the requirements, feel free to call or email Jaime Davis, the Training Program Manager, at 512-232-7842 to discuss other options.